gwaidan/metro-modular/Dynamo-Mobo/readme.md

 # Dynamo Motherboard

-This is a fork from pichenettes' Shruthi Digital v08 board at https://github.com/pichenettes/shruthi-1/blob/master/shruthi/hardware_design/pcb/
+This is a fork from Pichenettes' Shruthi Digital v08 board at https://github.com/pichenettes/shruthi-1/blob/master/shruthi/hardware_design/pcb/ The Shruthi is a fantastic digital/analog hybrid synthesiser, and this board is the instrument's digital heart.

 <b>v0.95j (initial):</b> This is a "fork of a fork", in that it incorporates the v0.9j mods, with the only difference that it has been modified to fit E-Switch 320.02E11 keyswitches, and so is *not* compatible with the standard TL1100 keyswitch footprint.

-<b>v0.9j (initial):</b> As the original was well iterated and a mature design, there was not a lot to do.
+<b>v0.9j (initial):</b> As the original was a well iterated, well-proven, and mature design, there was not a lot to do.
 Main changes are:

 -conversion to Kicad v8 from the deprecated EAGLE format;